 - Schedule a weekly 30-minute Kaizen review to improve incrementally.

-Improve discipline and self-control for consistent excellence: https://dontlooktrash.com/blogs/main-character/how-to-improve-discipline.
+Improve discipline and consistency at: https://dontlooktrash.com/blogs/main-character/how-to-improve-discipline.

 5. Accountability: The Engine of Ownership

 Accountability is taking ownership of your actions and outcomes without shifting blame.
-It’s about asking, “What can I do to fix this?” rather than “Whose fault is this?”
+It’s asking, “What can I do to fix this?” rather than “Whose fault is this?”

-Strategic Analysis: Living Accountability
+Living Accountability

-Key Insight: Accountability is response-ability; it treats mistakes as lessons, not punishments.
+Key insight: Accountability is response-ability; it treats mistakes as lessons, not punishments.

-Actionable Takeaways: How to Cultivate Accountability
+How to Cultivate Accountability

 - Monitor your language for blaming phrases and reframe to action-focused statements.